ruitaiS/hud/Readme.md

 Build Plate Adhesion Type: None

 ### Notes:
-- Lens bracked width was wrong; should have measured before printing.
+- Lens bracket width was wrong; should have measured before printing.
 This was really not very smart on my part tbh, but its good to get a print out and see what needs fixed / what works.
 - From eyeballing it, looks like the height of the light mount needs to be 1.5cm taller for the led to be vertically centered in the lens
 - Rigidity is really good with these settings.
 Triangle stronk.
 Will try 10% infill instead of 100%; the arms / important parts of the mount would still be solid because of the high wall count but the riser block can be hollow I think
 - Adhesion was fine.
 I usually use rafts for everything, but because of the size I couldn't fit it onto the build plate, and I was worried the lack of adhesion support would be an issue.
 All good, so good.